We work from Monday to Friday, 10 am to 1 pm.

-The same tests are used to both screen for and diagnose diabetes.
+The same tests are used to both screens for and diagnose diabetes.

 There are 2 main types of Diabetes.

-In type 1 diabetes, the body’s own immune system which normally fights harmful bacteria and viruses mistakenly destroys the insulin-producing cells in the pancreas.
+In type 1 diabetes, the body’s own immune system which normally fights harmful bacteria and viruses mistakenly destroy the insulin-producing cells in the pancreas.
 Genetics may play a role in this process, and exposure to certain environmental factors, such as viruses, may trigger the disease.
-In this situation insulin injection must be taken lifelong.
+In this situation, insulin injection must be taken lifelong.

-Type 2 Diabetes is a disease of fat overload i.e. when the body becomes resistant to insulin due to excess fat, chokes the insulin receptors leading to overwork to pancreas and at last the pancreas stops producing enough insulin and diabetes begins.
-Lifestyle, obesity, stress, genetics and age being major reason for the disease.
+Type 2 Diabetes is a disease of fat overload i.e. when the body becomes resistant to insulin due to excess fat, chokes the insulin receptors leading to overwork to the pancreas and at last, the pancreas stops producing enough insulin and diabetes begins.
+Lifestyle, obesity, stress, genetics and age are major reason for the disease.

-Thyroid medicines are to be take on empty stomach, first thing in the morning and gap of minimum 30mins to be maintained between food and the medications.
+Thyroid medicines are to take on an empty stomach, first thing in the morning and a gap of minimum 30mins to be maintained between food and the medications.

 However, in type 1 Diabetes mellitus, insulin injections are for life long

 • Weight :

 Male : Height in cms – 100 =_____ kg

 Female : Height in cms – 105 =_____ kg